HappyHorse 1.0 Review 2026:

 Release Timeline: From Zero to #1 in Days

-HappyHorse-1.0 appeared in the Artificial Analysis Video Arena with no prior announcement, no associated research paper, and no publicly named development team in early April 2026.
+HappyHorse 1.0 appeared in the Artificial Analysis Video Arena with no prior announcement, no associated research paper, and no publicly named development team in early April 2026.
 Within 48 hours of its submission, it had accumulated enough blind human preference votes to reach the #1 position for both Text-to-Video and Image-to-Video generation on the leaderboard — displacing Google's Veo 3.1, ByteDance's Seedance 2.0, and every other model previously considered state-of-the-art.

 Artificial Analysis's Video Arena uses a blind Elo voting system, where human raters compare outputs from two randomly assigned models without knowing which model produced each.
 This eliminates brand bias.
-HappyHorse-1.0's Elo scores of 1333 (T2V) and 1392 (I2V) represent a direct measure of human-perceived output quality.
+HappyHorse 1.0's Elo scores of 1333 (T2V) and 1392 (I2V) represent a direct measure of human-perceived output quality.
 The model's rise was dramatic enough that it was temporarily removed from certain official leaderboard pages, though it remains accessible and in active use across multiple platforms.

+Who Built HappyHorse 1.0?
 The Mystery Behind the Model

-No aspect of HappyHorse-1.0 has generated more discussion than its origin.
+No aspect of HappyHorse 1.0 has generated more discussion than its origin.
 The model appeared with no corporate attribution, no named researchers, no associated academic paper, and no publicly available weights — extremely unusual for a model of this quality.
 I want to present the available evidence fairly, because the speculation circulating in the community ranges from credible to wildly speculative.

 The Leading Theory: Ex-Alibaba Taotian Team

-The most frequently cited and most structurally plausible theory links HappyHorse-1.0 to former members of Alibaba's Taotian Group (formerly Taobao/Tmall) Future Life Lab.
+The most frequently cited and most structurally plausible theory links HappyHorse 1.0 to former members of Alibaba's Taotian Group (formerly Taobao/Tmall) Future Life Lab.
 Several pieces of circumstantial evidence support this:

 - Architectural resemblance to internal Alibaba research: The unified token sequence approach without Cross-Attention aligns with research directions explored in Alibaba's internal video AI work, though distinct from the publicly released Wan series.